rossprogram/rossprogram.github.io/index.md

 sidebar:
   nav: "menu"
 ---
-The COVID-19 pandemic has forced governments to impose extensive travel restrictions and quarantines.
-As one consequence, the Ross/Asia session in China was cancelled.

-If quarantine restrictions are removed by June, then the Ross Program will run with two in-person, six-week sessions: <br>
-&nbsp; Ross/Ohio:  Sunday June 21   through   Friday July 31, 2020.  <br>
-&nbsp; Ross/Indiana: Sunday June 28  through  Friday August 7, 2020.
+The COVID-19 pandemic has forced the Ross Program to cancel all in-person classes for the 2020 session.
+Instead the Program will run online sessions from Sunday June 28  through  Friday August 7, 2020.

-If quarantines and travel restrictions continue into June, then we hope to create _Ross-Online,_ providing remote versions of Ross Program courses.
-The Number Theory course will be available to students who have been accepted by the Ross Admissions Committee.
-That course cannot be as deep and intensive as the in-person experience, but online participants will at least get a taste of the Ross style of inquiry-based learning.
+The Ross Number Theory course will be available to all students accepted to the 2020 session.
+That course cannot be as deep and intensive as the in-person experience, but online participants will gain some experience with the Ross style of inquiry-based learning.

 Further details will be emailed to accepted participants.
-We hope that the Admissions Committee will start making acceptance decisions in early April.
+We hope that the Admissions Committee will start making acceptance decisions during April.

+NOTE: Information below refers to the in-person Ross Program, and is not valid for the 2020 plans.

 # Introduction